Shakthi-2406/Chrome-extension-for-saving-tabs/README.md

 # Chrome-extension-for-saving-tabs
-This chrome extension cane be added to chrome and it will be used for saving current links or tabs for later purpose.
+This chrome extension cane be added to chrome and it will be used for saving current links or tabs for later purpose using local storage.

 <h3>Chrome extension</h3>
 </br>